 If the main reason you are not starting a blog is that you think it’s too time-consuming, you are not alone.
 This is one of the most common objections I hear.

-While researching and writing great content does take a significant number of hours, once you wrote a blog post you can immediately transform it into a lot of other pieces of content for all your marketing platforms.
+While researching and writing great content does take a significant number of hours, you can immediately transform it into many other pieces of content for all your marketing platforms once you wrote a blog post.

-This is called content repurposing and will actually save you a lot of time with overall content creation.
+This is called content repurposing and will effectively save you a lot of time with overall content creation.

-Here is what you can do with a 1,000 words blog post talking about 10 tips to achieve [insert your topic]:
+Here is what you can do with a 1,000 words blog post talking about 10 tips to achieve [insert your topic here]:

 - create 2 Instagram posts for each of the 10 tips = Instagram content for 20 days